Electric cars pros and cons

 Electric cars are not widely available on the used car market at the moment but they will be eventually, which should make them more affordable.

-Whilst they’re still new, we’ve looked at the full cost and details such as where you can find electric charge points.
+Whilst they’re still new, we’ve looked at the full cost and details such as where you can find charge points along with any pros or cons of electric motors.

 Electric charge points